fomightez/sequencework/RetrieveSeq/README.md

         White heavy check markImproved download (and sanity checking) of annotations.
         White heavy check markSearch by NCBI taxonomy ID.
         White heavy check markCleaner search output, which now includes assembly accessions.
         White heavy check markMore complete metadata in the genome README."
+  There's also a snamkemake wrapper for genomepy, see [here](https://twitter.com/svheeringen/status/1300664254840950784)   August 2020
+    >"Download genomes and annotation as part of your snakemake workflow with the genomepy wrapper! https://snakemake-wrappers.readthedocs.io/en/stable/wrappers/genomepy.html "